-Like Russia's EMU-equivalent, the Orlan, which was never designed to be reused, the spent EMUs will be stowed in emptied Russian cargo ships with other trash from the station and then allowed to burn up when the spacecraft is purposely sent tumbling into the Earth's atmosphere.
+Like Russia's EMU-equivalent, the Orlan, which was never designed to be reused, the spent EMUs will be stowed in Russian cargo ships with other trash from the station and then allowed to burn up when the spacecraft is purposely sent tumbling into the atmosphere.

 The reusable U.S. spacesuits are becoming disposable.

-"Quite frankly, I'm not sure that the community has gotten their minds wrapped around the idea that the EMUs are going to be turned into disposable units.
-Our own community that has been working EMUs for the past 30 years are having a hard time with that as well, as you can imagine," Doering admitted.
+"Quite frankly, I'm not sure that the community has gotten their minds wrapped around the idea that EMUs are going to be turned into disposable units.
+Our community that has been working on EMUs for the past 30 years are having a hard time with that as well, as you can imagine," Doering admitted.

 As if it never happened...